-It’s the middle of February and you’ve probably noticed store displays full of various sized hearts, pink everything, and chocolate as far as the eye can see.
-That’s right, Valentine’s Day is almost here again.
+It’s still early in February, but you’ve probably noticed store displays full of various-sized hearts, pink everything, and chocolate as far as the eye can see.
 A romantic holiday can be lonely for newly divorced dads, but there are still ways to celebrate and have a memorable experience with your kids.

 You obviously don’t need a holiday to remind your children how much you care.
 But it never hurts to take every available opportunity.